priti25priya/Python_assessment/README.md

 Assignment 15 - Count Words and Letters
 Write a function to count the number of words and letters in a given paragraph.

-Feel free to let me know if you need further modifications or additional assistance!